 What are ground Pokémon weaknesses?

 The ground Pokémon weaknesses are water-, grass-, and ice-type moves.
 While a Sandslash or Garchomp doesn't stand much chance against the likes of Glaceon, having only three weaknesses, mixed with numerous resistances, actually makes ground-types one of the better ones on the defensive front.
-Admittedly, the danger is that water- and grass-types are fairly common to encounter.
+However, being weak to grass- and water-types means that you may encounter 'mon that ground-types are weak against quite frequently.

 Best Ground Pokémon counters